Soft Computing Approaches for Predicting Shade-Seeking Behaviour in Dairy Cattle under Heat Stress: A Comparative Study of Random Forests and Neural Networks: Materials and Methods

 Neural Networks are powerful models capable of capturing complex, non-linear relationships between inputs and outputs.
 By stacking multiple layers of neurons, these networks can approximate intricate patterns in the data effectively.
 In the following sections, we will assess the performance of different configurations of the Neural Network.
 Our focus will be on how factors such as learning rate, the number of neurons per layer, and the total number of layers influence the predictive accuracy of the model.

-There are several activation functions available for use in Neural Networks (\cite{survey_fact}, \cite{fact}).
+There are several activation functions available for use in Neural Networks (\cite{survey_fact, fact}).
 However, for our FCNN implementation, we have selected the Rectified Linear Unit activation function for hidden layers.
 This function, mathematically expressed as $\text{ReLU}(x)= \max(0,x)$, allows the network to efficiently model nonlinear relationships in the data.
 For the output layer, we use a linear activation function defined as $\text{Linear}(x)=x$.
 This ensures that the output can take any real value, which is suitable for our prediction task.

 The primary challenge when working with Neural Networks lies in determining the optimal architecture—balancing depth (number of layers), width (number of neurons per layer), and learning rate—.
 While deeper and wider networks have the potential to capture more intricate patterns, they also increase the risk of overfitting and may require significantly more computational resources.
 Hence, selecting the right configuration is critical to achieving both accuracy and efficiency.
+To rigorously identify the architecture, 45 different neural networks have been tested with all the combination of these hyperparameters: 1, 3 or 5 layers with 4, 16, 64, 256 or 1024 neurons each and a learning rate of $10^{-2}$, $10^{-3}$ or $10^{-4}$.

 Table \ref{fig:resultsnn} shows the performance of eight Neural Network models with varying configurations.
 The results indicate that the most efficient model, in terms of balancing complexity and error, is Model 2, which has $3$ hidden layers with $16$ neurons in each layer and a learning rate of $10^{-3}$.
 This model achieves an RMSE of $14.784$ using only $641$ parameters, making it accurate and relatively simple compared to other more complex models.
 Below, we discuss the key factors that affect the performance of Neural Networks.